sgusproject/Phase-1/README.md

 **Phase 1**: Foundation (2 weeks)

 **A :Fundamentals of Python**

-The project will be developed in python and hence the first part will be to understand python.
-Getting familiarized with how to use notebooks or any python IDE for:
+Learning Python, familiarise using Google Colab, Jupyter notebooks and VS Code.
+Github was used used for the report writing and storing the codes.
+After trying out and familiarizing with how to use Google Colab and Jupyter notebooks, I decided on using Jypyter notebook as it more stable and adatable.
+Notebook files from Phase1: 01-12 were written to practice using python for:

 - Loading data
+  - Data resources: Yahoo Finance.
+    - download as .csv files (Colab and Jupyter)
+    - downloaded using pandas_data_reader (Jupyter)
+    - downloaded using yfinance (using VS Code)
+    - column reading, insert/delete column
 - Cleaning data
-- Using Libraries, numpy and pandas and Yahoo Finance
+  - normalizing
+  - convert string to datetime for computation
+- Using Libraries: pandas, numpy, matplotlib, sklearn, yfinance, ta, ta.utils.
-- Creating Indicators (Technical, Fundamental ) by libraries and raw python
+- Creating Indicators (Technical, Fundamental ) by functions, libraries and raw python
-- Visualising data
+- Visualising data using matplotlib
-We will use google colab
-Documentation of steps

-***Deliverable*: A python script which inputs a dataframe and outputs all the important financial parameters like BASS and other indicators**
+### IDEs
+Initially experimented using Google Colab.
+Finally settled with using Jupyter Notebook for most python computation, storing in .ipynb files.
+VS Code was used when using writing writing pure python code of .py files.

+***Deliverables*:

 **B: Fundamentals of Quantconnect**
 Quantconnect is a very vast tool for developing trading algorithms.
 First phase is to complete all